-Meaning interoperability requirements Interoperability requirements means the requirements published by the System Operator from time to time specifying the technical and compliance prerequisites that entities must meet in order to connect and remain connected to the System: Operations Requirements and Guidelines Consent Requirements and Guidelines Security Requirements and Guidelines Presentation Requirements and Guidelines.
+Term Meaning interoperability requirements Interoperability requirements means the requirements published by the System Operator from time to time specifying the technical and compliance prerequisites that entities must meet to connect and remain connected to the System: Operations Requirements and Guidelines Consent Requirements and Guidelines Security Requirements and Guidelines Presentation Requirements and Guidelines.
 My Health Record system Has the same meaning as in the My Health Records Act 2012 (Cth).
-National Infrastructure Operator (NIO) The National Infrastructure Operator (NIO) is the business area responsible for providing and managing the My Health Record system on behalf of the System Operator.
 Notice of Connection (NOC) A notice issued by the My Health Record System Operator indicating that a system is ready to connect to the My Health Record system.
 NOC testing is the process of testing an app using test cases and test data provided by the System Operator.
-Tests are executed in the My Health Record Software Vendor Test (SVT) environment and are verified by the Gateway Operator (GO).
-Portal An electronic interface that facilitates access to the System by Representatives and Registered Healthcare Recipients and has the functionality set out in the Portal Operator Registration Agreement (PORA) Production Environment Access Request (PEAR) form Form for app developers to apply for Production Environment access by providing the specific details of their app and declaring that the app conforms to the mandatory conformance requirements.
+Tests are executed in the My Health Record Software Vendor Test (SVT) environment and are verified by the Gateway Operator.
+Portal An electronic interface that facilitates access to the System by Representatives and Registered Healthcare Recipients and has the functionality set out in the Portal Operator Registration Agreement (PORA).
+Production Environment Access Request (PEAR) form Form for app developers to apply for Production Environment access by providing the specific details of their app and declaring that the app conforms to the mandatory conformance requirements.
 Portal Operator Registration Form (PORF) The purpose of this form is for developer organisations to register as Portal Operators.
 Portal Operator Registration Agreement (PORA) The conditions that the System Operator imposes on the registration of a Registered Portal Operator.
 Registered portal operator (RPO) Registered Portal Operator means "registered portal operator", as defined in the My Health Records Act 2012 (Cth).
 Representative Representative means a Nominated Representative or an Authorised Representative.
-Software vendor test environment (SVT) The My Health Record System test environment managed by the Gateway Operator (GO) to facilitate functional and integration testing of developer apps in order to obtain a Notice of Connection (NOC).
+Software vendor test environment (SVT) The My Health Record System test environment managed by the Gateway Operator to facilitate functional and integration testing of developer apps in order to obtain a Notice of Connection (NOC).
 System Operator System Operator has the same meaning as in the My Health Records Act 2012 (Cth).